Rock in São Paulo: 2000s

 Metrô, Ultraje a Rigor, RPM and Os Mutantes.
 These groups returned to play in this decade.
 Ira! split up but returned again soon.
 Titãs never stopped even with the departure of some members and the death of Marcelo Frommer in 2001.

 In the decade we had the beginning of the Emotional Hardcore with simple lyrics about emotions and groups like CPM 22 and NX Zero with the help of Internet and social medias.

 Heavy Metal also continues outside the main media, but with stars like Shaman, Shadowside and Mindflow.

 Rita Lee won the Latin Grammy of best Rock Album of 2001.

 In 2008 we had the Maquinaria Rock Festival with Korzus and Ratos de Porão among international stars.

 We had three editions of Rock in Rio at Rio de Janeiro with Ira! and Ultraje a Rigor together in a jam at Rock in Rio 3, Angra at Rock in Rio 4 and Kiara Rocks at Rock in Rio 5.

 We had the beginning of the Virada Cultural in the city of São Paulo, a multi cultural event with many kind of events including Rock and Roll.

 Angra and Charlie Brown Jr. released many albums in the period until 2013 when Charlie Brown Jr lost his main member and singer Chorão.
 The band Restos de Nada also finished with the death of vocalist Douglas Alves Viscaino.

 In 2001 we had the start of Kiss FM, a radio station that play Classic Rock, but with two programs for Brazilian Rock.
 In 2011 Brasil 2000 FM quit playing rock.

 In 2013 we had the end of MTV Brasil.

 In the decade we had celebrations albums of Ultraje a Rigor and Ratos de Porão.
 In 2013 Rita Lee started a tour celebrating 50 years of career.

-Other groups from the period were Aliados, Rancore, Project46, Aditive, Dynastia, Cérebro Eletrônico, Cansei de Ser Sexy, Gloria, Envydust, Garotas Suecas, Almah, Fake, Nove Mil Anjos, Kiara Rocks, Vespas Mandarinas and Banca.
+Other groups from the period were Aliados, Rancore, Project46, Aditive, Dynastia, Cérebro Eletrônico, Cansei de Ser Sexy, Gloria, Envydust, Garotas Suecas, Almah, Fake, Nove Mil Anjos, Kiara Rocks, Vespas Mandarinas and A Banca.